ChrisHaugaard/Azure-Honeynet/README.md

 The recording of this lab will be over two 48 hour periods where I will record an insecure environment apply security controls and then record the next 48 hours.
 <br>In this lab I will be utilizing: </br>

-- Windows VM- Running Mysql server
+- Windows VM- Running Mssql server
 - Linux VM
 - Azure Key Vault
 - Azure Storace Account